 Once an institution seeking Initial Institutional Approval (IIA) receives Commission approval for eligibility following Stage II, the institution may continue in the IIA process by submitting the following for Commission approval:

-Preconditions

-Preconditions are requirements necessary to operate an educator preparation program leading to a credential in California.
-Preconditions are grounded in California Education Code, regulations, or Commission policy.
-An institution seeking Provisional Approval must submit responses to the following Preconditions:

-General Precondition #9, if applicable,

-Initial Program Preconditions, and

-Program-Specific Preconditions.

-An institution’s responses to the preconditions are reviewed by Commission staff.
-If staff determines that the program has demonstrated compliance with all relevant preconditions, then the preconditions will be found to be met.
-If staff determines the program has not demonstrated compliance with the preconditions, the proposal is returned to the institution with specific feedback regarding the lack of compliance.
-The institution may revise and resubmit its preconditions response(s) to demonstrate that the compliance issues have been resolved.
-This is an iterative process that may continue until all relevant preconditions are determined to be in compliance.
-Full compliance is required before Provisional Approval can be considered by the Commission.

 Common Standards

 Common Standards reflect aspects of program quality and effectiveness that are common across all educator preparation programs, regardless of the type of program.
 The institution must respond to each Common Standard by providing information and supporting documentation that is inclusive of all credential programs the institution initially proposed to offer.
 An institution’s responses to the Common Standards are reviewed by Board of Institutional Review (BIR) members.
 The BIR may return comments to the institution on areas where alignment cannot be determined.
 The institution may revise and resubmit its responses for further review by BIR members.
 This iterative process may continue until all Common Standards are determined to be aligned.
 The responses must be determined to demonstrate alignment to the Common Standards before the institution can be brought before the Commission for consideration of Provisional Approval.